-The Thin Blue Line of Michigan is a non profit organization, which exists to provide assistance in the areas of financial, legal, benefit recovery, counseling, funeral stipends, college stipends, medical costs, medical equipment and other areas of hardship to the families of injured, personal illness, disabled or deceased members of the law enforcement community (active & retired), Firefighters, Dispatchers, Corrections, EMT, EMS and Administrative Clerks.
+The Thin Blue Line of Michigan is a non profit organization which exists to provide assistance in the areas of financial, legal, benefit recovery, counseling, funeral stipends, college stipends, medical costs, medical equipment and other areas of hardship to the families of injured, ill, disabled or deceased members of Public Safety.
+This includes active or retired Law Enforcement Officers, Firefighters, Dispatchers, Corrections Officers, EMT, EMS, Administrative Clerks, and more.

-The Thin Blue Line will assist and support the families of injured or deceased Public Safety within the State of Michigan.
-Whether active or honorably retired, officers and their families are assured that The Thin Blue Line will aid them with financial, emotional, physical, and medical needs that arise upon the occasion of an officer's injury or death.
+The Thin Blue Line will assist and support the families of injured, ill, or deceased Public Safety within the State of Michigan.
+Whether active or honorably retired, officers and their families are assured that The Thin Blue Line will aid them with financial, emotional, physical, and medical needs that arise upon the occasion of an officer's injury, illness, or death.

-Providing short term assistance and care to the 19,000 Public Safety officers and their families in the State of Michigan and long term assistance and care to its active members.
+Providing short term assistance and care to over 20,000 Public Safety officers and their families in the State of Michigan and long term assistance and care to its active members.

 Definition of the above mission statement:

 Up to 3 months of financial assistance and care and limited legal services to non-contributing members.
 Up to one year or greater for active contributing members and their families with detailed legal services.
-Volunteer or committee member of events are not “considered” active donation members.
+Volunteers or committee members of events are not considered active donation members.

 The Thin Blue Line receives and administers funds according to the guidelines set forth in Section 501(c)3 of the Internal Revenue Code.